GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-88/index.md

   Chrome 88 is rolling out now!
 You can now upload extensions using manifest v3 to the Chrome Web Store.
 The aspect-ratio CSS property makes it easy to set the aspect ratio on any element.
-You can now use Play Billing in your Trusted Web Activity, and there’s plenty more.
-Let’s dive in and see what’s new for developers in Chrome 88!
+You can now use Play Billing in your Trusted Web Activity, and there's plenty more.
+Let's dive in and see what's new for developers in Chrome 88!
 layout: 'layouts/blog-post.njk'
 date: 2021-01-19